 Fluctuations in the amount of liquidity have been a frequent occurrence in Nepali financial sector due mainly to mismatch in the growth rate of credit relative to deposit mobilization.
 With an increase in the paid-up capital, banks have been aggressively lending to maintain their profitability.
-However, they have not been able to generate adequate loanable fund following the sluggish growth of remittances and weak expenditure capacity of the government.
-NRB has been using credit to deposit (CD) ratio, net liquid assets to total deposits, and liquid assets to total assets as gross measures to monitor the liquidity condition in the banking system.
+However, they have

 Total liquid asset to deposit ratio of BFIs stood at 25.06 percent in mid-July 2019 compared to 25.91 percent in mid-July 2018.
-The total liquid asset to deposit ratios for "A", "B" and "C" class institutions was 24.41 percent, 27.57 percent and 36.27 percent, respectively, in mid-July 2019.Such ratios were 24.85 percent, 32.35 percent and 36.74 percent respectively in mid-July 2018.
+The total liquid asset to deposit ratios for "A", "B" and "C" class institutions was 24.41 percent, 27.57 percent and 36.27 percent, respectively, in mid-July 2019.
+Such ratios were 24.85 percent, 32.35 percent and 36.74 percent respectively in mid-July 2018.
 Hence, the ratios for all BFIs stood above the regulatory requirements thereby increasing the cost of fund for BFIs.